 Proof.
-In the language of an NAFL theory T with equality, let c_1 , c_2 and c_3 be constant symbols, and let T include the following three axioms:
+In the language of an NAFL theory \mathbf{T} with equality, let c_1 , c_2 and c_3 be constant symbols, and let \mathbf{T} include the following three axioms:

-$$c_1 = c_2, \quad c_2 = c_3, \quad c_3 \neq c_1.$$ (5)
+$$c_1 = c_2, \ c_2 = c_3, \ c_3 \neq c_1.$$ (5)

-Clearly these three axioms are inconsistent, but pairwise consistent.
-This is so because classical logic permits c_1 , c_2 and c_3 to be specified nonconstructively.
+Clearly these three axioms are inconsistent, but pairwise consistent in the classical sense.
+This is so because classical logic permits c_1 , c_2 and c_3 to be specified nonconstructively, i.e., they are arbitrary constants.
 However, we know from Metatheorem 2 that an inconsistent set of axioms of an NAFL theory cannot be pairwise consistent.
+It follows that consistent NAFL theories do not permit the (nonconstructive) existence of arbitrary constants.

+See Metatheorem 6 (Sec.
+3.2.3) for a direct proof of the above result.

-Therefore the axioms in (5) are illegitimate and NAFL does not permit classical nonconstructive existence.
-If an NAFL theory T proves the existence of a constant c, then T must also provide a construction for c, i.e., T will not permit c to be an arbitrary constant.
-For example, if T were a theory of arithmetic, then T must prove that c is one of the (standard) natural numbers whose existence is also provable in T, e.g., c = 10.
-It is easy to see that if the three axioms in (5) are specified with constructions for c_1 , c_2 and c_3 (e.g. $(c_1, c_2, c_3) = (1, 1, 2)$), then they will not be pairwise consistent.
+Remark 3.
+If \mathbf{T} is a consistent NAFL theory of arithmetic that proves the existence of the constant c, then Corollary 2 requires that \mathbf{T} must provide a construction for c, which necessarily implies that c is a standard natural number.

+It follows that the axioms in (5) are not pairwise consistent in the NAFL sense, because c_1 , c_2 and c_3 are arbitrary constants.
+It is easy to see that if the axioms in (5) are specified with constructions for c_1 , c_2 and c_3 (e.g. $(c_1, c_2, c_3) =$ (1, 1, 2)), then they will not be pairwise consistent even in the classical sense.

 Metatheorem 3.
-A consistent NAFL theory of arithmetic does not admit non-standard models, i.e., nonstandard natural numbers do not exist in NAFL.
+A consistent NAFL theory of arithmetic does not admit nonstandard models, i.e., nonstandard natural numbers do not exist in NAFL.

 Proof.
 Consider the infinitely many axioms in (3), which classically prove the existence of a nonstandard natural number c.
 These axioms are classically pairwise consistent because c has been specified nonconstructively.
-However, from Corollary 2, it follows that any consistent NAFL theory of arithmetic that proves the existence of a constant c must also prove that c is a standard natural number with a specific construction, e.g., c = 100.
+However, from Corollary 2, it follows that any consistent NAFL theory of arithmetic that proves the existence of a constant c must also prove that c is a standard natural number with a specific construction, e.g., c = 100 (see Remark 3).
 We conclude that by the NAFL yardstick, the axioms (3) are inconsistent and not pairwise consistent, because the axiom corresponding to n = c would be the contradiction c > c.

-Remark 2.
-In NAFL, truth for the existence of a constant c is established via provability in a theory T, whereas classically, such a truth is pre-existing and is imposed on T from outside.
+Remark 4.
+In NAFL, truth for the existence of a constant c is established constructively via provability in a theory \mathbf{T} , whereas classically, such a truth can be pre-existing and imposed nonconstructively on \mathbf{T} from outside.
 This is the main reason why NAFL, unlike classical logic, does not permit c to be a nonstandard natural number.

-Remark 3.
+Remark 5.
 It follows from Metatheorem 3 that Gödel's incompleteness theorems, which imply the existence of nonstandard models of arithmetic, cannot be formalized in consistent NAFL theories.
 The same applies to Turing's proof of the unsolvability of the halting problem.
 We will explain this in detail while considering the syntax of NAFL theories.

-Remark 4.
+Remark 6.
 Note that an NAFL theory of arithmetic will prove infinitely many instances of (1), as in (4).
 The main postulate of NAFL semantics, wherein truth is equated with the finitary concept of provability, ensures that it is not possible to deduce a contradiction (e.g., the existence of nonstandard natural numbers) from the infinitely many sentences in (4).